imjoy-team/ImJoy/docs/development.md

         link of the plugin file.
 For example, to create a Gist link

         1. Go to Gist on your GitHub account [https://gist.github.com/](https://gist.github.com/)
-        0. Create new Gst, specify the plugin name followed by `.imjoy.html`, and copy & paste the code of your plugin.
+        0. Create new Gist, specify the plugin name followed by `.imjoy.html`, and copy & paste the code of your plugin.
         0. Create either a public or secret Gist.
         0. Link to Gist can be obtained from the `Raw` button (this links to the unprocessed versions of the file).
            The link will looks like this: `https://gist.githubusercontent.com/oeway/aad257cd9aaab448766c6dc287cb8614/raw/909d0a86e45a9640c0e108adea5ecd7e78b81301/chartJSDemo.imjoy.html`